Mowjoh/Quasar/README.md

 ## Getting Started

-Getting Started with Quasar should be pretty straight-forward.
-The only step I would recommend doing before using it is making a backup of your mod folders on your Switch's SD.
+Getting Started with Quasar should be pretty straight-forward. <Ins>The only step I would recommend doing before using it</Ins> is making a backup of your mod folders on your Switch's SD.
 This will allow you to revert easily to your mods before you used Quasar, if that's your wish.

 ### Prerequisites